kanon12-code/MarketFlash/README.md

 ---

 ## Summary
-Through this project, **MarketFlash** I transformed redundant data into a structured database and interactive dashboard, providing actionable insights into marketing campaign performance.
+Through the **MarketFlash** project, I transformed redundant data into a structured database and interactive dashboard, providing actionable insights into marketing campaign performance.
 The project involved data normalization, relational database design, and the creation of a comprehensive Tableau dashboard, equipping MarketFlash with the tools for strategic marketing decisions.

 Thank you for visiting this repository, and enjoy exploring the project!